anpham6/android-docs/source/methods/squared.rst

   :param targets: Elements by either selector or *HTMLElement* (**src** or **href** attribute is required)
   :param callback: (:sub:`optional (options)`) Function to call when a ``modified`` event is received
   :param options: Connection attributes overrides sent to server
-  :type callback: |WebSocketMessageChange|?
+  :type callback: |WebSocketMessageChange|
-  :type options: |FileObserveOptions|?
+  :type options: |FileObserveOptions|
   :returns: Connected locations with external source
   :rtype: Promise<|ObserveSocket|> or Promise<|ObserveSocket|\[\]>